 Dr Jonathan Miles-Watson, MA, PhD (Aberdeen); PGCAP (Durham)

-I deliver modules in the areas of mythology, fieldwork methodology, the religions of South Asia and the anthropology of religion.
-I further contribute to modules that explore the anthropology of Islam and Faith and Worldviews.
+I deliver modules in the areas of mythology, pilgrimage, fieldwork methodology, religion in South Asia and the anthropology of religion.
+I further contribute to modules that explore the anthropology of Islam and worldviews.

-Christianity and Belonging in Shimla: Sacred Entanglements of a Himalayan Landscape, ‘Material Religion Series’, Bloomsbury, contracted, 2019.
+Christianity and Belonging in Shimla: Sacred Entanglements of a Himalayan Landscape, ‘Material Religion Series’, Bloomsbury, 2020.

 The Bloomsbury Reader in the Study of Myth, London: Bloomsbury, with Asimos, V. 2019.